aaronryank/ecpp/README.md

 The Extended C Preprocessor is a preprocessor for C/C++ that is capable of adding operators, directly replacing text, and modifying syntax.
 It has a built-in uncommenter and C prettyprinter.

+# Docs

+To read the "docs", head over to the [wiki](//github.com/aaronryank/ecpp/wiki).

 # Requirements

 ECPP requires: